 Where to Stay in Key West

-If you don’t mind not being in the center of all the Key West action, Oceans Edge Resort is a great place to stay on Stock Island.
+If you don’t mind not being in the center of all the Key West action and near the best best things to do in Key West, Oceans Edge Resort is a great place to stay on Stock Island.
 This secluded resort allows guests to enjoy peace and tranquility in Key West, all in a beautiful setting.

 All rooms at Oceans Edge have ocean views and access to the marina.
 There are six swimming pools to enjoy with bar service to all!
 Oceans Edge also has kayaks, stand-up paddleboards, and bicycles for free on-site.
 When you are ready to head into Key West, there is a free shuttle that runs hourly downtown, which means you don’t have to deal with the hectic parking situation in Key West.